The effects of confronting one’s own finitude on well-being (NRW Graduate School GROW)

 Gerontological research on Well-Beeing (GROW II)

-Project management: Prof. Dr. Raymond Voltz (Department of Palliative Medicine, University Hospital Cologne), Prof. Dr. Frank Schulz-Nieswandt (Faculty of Management, Economics and Social Sciences, University Cologne)
+Project management: Helena Kukla (NRW Graduate School GROW, University of Cologne), Prof. Dr. Raymond Voltz (Department of Palliative Medicine, University Hospital Cologne), Prof. Dr. Frank Schulz-Nieswandt (Faculty of Management, Economics and Social Sciences, University of Cologne)

-Funding: Minister of Culture and Science of the German State of North Rhine-Westphalia
+Funding: The Ministry of Culture and Science of the State of North Rhine-Westphalia